Agenda

 6. Member state overview

-• Update on active substances in Austria
+• Status of active substance evaluation in Austria

-• Ideas for improving the BPR
+• Some thoughts for the BPR review

 Peter Schindler Peter Schindler